1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 The UI is great if you don’t mind the single click for off and Press-and-hold for mode changing. but you have direct access to Moon, Turbo, and Strobe.
 And if you use Low or Medium, you have access to that mode within 1 click as well.
 I think this is a great and useful UI.

 On top of that, the proximity sensor will detect any close obstacles and reduce the output that way.
-This is a great safety feature, and it also helps you reduce the risk to get blinded when accidentally point to something reflective up close.
+This is a great safety feature, and it also helps you reduce the risk to get blinded when accidentally pointing to something reflective up close.

 Olight added a 3500mAh 18650 Olight rechargeable lithium-ion battery with the Warrior Mini 2, just like with the Mini 1.
 The battery is coded: Olight ORB186C35 and arrived with 3.66 volts.
 The wrapper mentions 10A, which I assume, means a maximum discharge current of up to 10A.
 Olight adds high-quality batteries with probably all of their lights these days.
 That way they can guarantee good-performing flashlights to all users.